hanami/guides/content/v2.0/application/inflector.md

 order: 30
 ---

-Hanami includes an inflector that supports pluralization, singularization, camelization, humanization and other features.
+Hanami includes an inflector that supports the pluralization, singularization and humanization of English words, as well as other transformations.
 This inflector is a [Dry::Inflector](https://dry-rb.org/gems/dry-inflector) instance.

 Hanami uses the inflector internally for a variety of purposes, but it's also available to use in your own code via the `"inflector"` component.

 ## Configuring the inflector

-To customize how particular words are inflected, use the `config.inflections` config in your app class.
+To customize how particular words are inflected, use `config.inflections` in your app class.

 ```ruby
 # config/app.rb